Joseph Morris - Travel Photography

 The Dip Tse-Chok Ling Gompa Dharamsala: Home to His Holiness the Dalai lama and a good place to eat gnocchi.
 Khafre, Giza Plateau, Cairo.
 Egypt: Being chased by the Egyptian Camel Police on the Giza plateau on horseback was definitely one of the highlights of my trip.
 The Pyramids were pretty, too.

-Although it is possible to bike tour in Germany just by following the signs, it is often helpful to have a bike touring map as well.
-Europe: Bike Tour Summer 2012 Keralan rowing a riverboat.
+A campsite near Speyer, Germany.
+Europe: Bike Tour Summer 2012 Colorful cow head, Mattancherry, Kerala.
 Fort Cochin: Cochin, or Kochi, is located in Central Kerala, with the town of Ernakulam across the water to the east.

 Church, probably in Plyber-Christ, but certainly somewhere in North Bretagne.
 Every town had a church, and the size of the church seemed to have set the size of the town -- in stone -- centuries before.
 France Bike Trip: Solo Bike Tour Through Bretagne and the Loire Valley Blue footed booby.
 Galapagos: Darwin finches and fearless blue boobies.

 One of the many blue domed churches of Santorini.
 Greece: Blue sky, white buildings, blue sea; it leaves little room for speculation on how they chose the colors of their flag.
-Man paddling water out of his coracle on the Tungabhadra river, Hampi.
+The elephant of the Virupaksha temple.
 Hampi: The ruined capital of the Vijayanagar empire, and a relaxed river town.

 The Siq, Petra.
 Jordan: I was only in Jordan for about 72 hours, but it was enough to encounter Petra and a Palestinean refugee.
 Martha, Josemy, and Jose, the familiy with which I shared a compartment on the tain.
 Kanyakumari Express: The forty hour train ride from Mumbai to Ernakulam.

 Dancing masked monk at the Spituk Festival, 2003.
 Ladakh: Centered around the town of Leh, at twelve thousand feet, Ladakh is a region of friendly people and big mountains.
-Will work for peanuts.
+Children in the village of Pa'am, Attapeu province.
 Laos: Beautiful rainforests and old French colonial heritage.

-Dravidian temple sculpture, Madurai.
+Bull walking down the street, Madurai.
 Madurai: A dirty town with a magnificent temple.
-Boy with sparklers for Diwali.
+Cow wandering in the Colaba Market.
 Mumbai: Formerly Bombay, Mumbai is the commercial capital of India.

 One of the men who pointed out the caterpillars are poisonous.
 Munnar: Tea, tea, and more tea.
 Munnar is in the midst of some of the world's highest tea-growing estates.
 Priya, a Toda woman, preparing dinner in her village in the Nilgiri hills near Kothagiri.
 Ooty: Ooty, or Udhagamandalam, is a hill station in the Niligri hills with a steam-driven narrow gauge train going up to it.